 If you have client devices, such as wireless adapters, that support Wi-Fi Protected Setup, then you can press this button to quickly establish a connection between the Router and client devices and automatically configure wireless security for your wireless network.

-Wireless antenna: To receive and transmit the wireless data.
+- WIFI ON/OFF: This switch is used to enable/disable the Router's wireless function. - Wireless antenna: To receive and transmit the wireless data.

 Chapter 2.
 Connecting the Router

 2.1 System Requirements